 - The road assets which Council maintains on behalf of the Community

-- The responsibilities of Council in relation to management of road assets
+- The responsibilities of Council in relation to their management

-- Standards of performance in relation to the condition of road assets which Council can afford
+- Performance standards in relation to the condition and affordability of road assets

 - Policies and procedures in relation to the ongoing risk inspection of road assets

 - Intervention levels and associated response times

 We review and update the RMP every 4 years.

 Sealing of Unsealed Roads

 A road must meet the following criteria to be sealed:

 - Where there are more than 250 vehicles per day